isabellareiff/awesome-static-hosting/readme.md

 ---

 ## Free
-- [BitBucket Pages](https://pages.bitbucket.io/) - **Tech Lvl: 3/5** - Unlimited free private repositories to host from on BitBucket, and free for teams up to 5 users.
+- [BitBucket Pages](https://pages.bitbucket.io/) - **Tech Lvl: 3/5** - Private repositories to host from on BitBucket, for teams up to 5 users.
-- [Firebase](https://firebase.google.com/docs/hosting/) - **Tech Lvl: 5/5** - Free custom domain with SSL support and set up custom hosting behaviors using the Firebase CLI.
-Un-"static" your site and create dynamic content, using [Firebase Cloud Functions](https://firebase.google.com/docs/hosting/functions).
+- [Firebase](https://firebase.google.com/docs/hosting/) - **Tech Lvl: 5/5** - Custom domain with SSL & custom hosting behaviors with Firebase CLI.
+Create dynamic content using [Firebase Cloud Functions](https://firebase.google.com/docs/hosting/functions).
-- [Github Pages](https://pages.github.com/) - **Tech Lvl: 3/5** The OG Github static website host.
-Free to host from any repository, and connect custom domains.
+- [Github Pages](https://pages.github.com/) - **Tech Lvl: 3/5** Host from any Github repository & connect custom domains.
 Con: Private repos only with paid plan, only builds with Jekyll.
-- [Gitlab Pages](https://about.gitlab.com/features/pages/) - **Tech Lvl: 3/5** - Unlimited free private repositories to host from on Gitlab, and works with (almost) all static site generators.
+- [Gitlab Pages](https://about.gitlab.com/features/pages/) - **Tech Lvl: 3/5** - Private repositories to host from on Gitlab, works with (almost) all static site generators.
-- [Neocities](https://neocities.org/) - **Tech Lvl: 1/5** - Use the built-in in-browser html editor, or drag and drop files directly into your website.
+- [Neocities](https://neocities.org/) - **Tech Lvl: 1/5** - Built-in in-browser html editor, or drag and drop files directly into your website.
-- [Netlify](https://www.netlify.com/) - **Tech Lvl: 3/5** - Choose Github, GitLab, or BitBucket to host your repository, and then publish unlimited repos for free with Netlify.
-Automatic form handling, SSL on custom domains, and works with ALL static site generators.
+- [Netlify](https://www.netlify.com/) - **Tech Lvl: 3/5** - Github, GitLab, or BitBucket to host your repository, then publish with automatic form handling, SSL on all domains, and build with ALL static site generators.
-- [Updog](https://updog.co/) - **Tech Lvl: 1/5** - Publish with Dropbox or Google Drive, the includes one website and support for a custom domain name, custom 404 page, and custom favicons.
+- [Updog](https://updog.co/) - **Tech Lvl: 1/5** - Publish with Dropbox or Google Drive, includes one website and support for a custom domain name, custom 404 page, and custom favicons.

 ## Super Cheap
 - [Amazon S3](https://aws.amazon.com/getting-started/projects/host-static-website/services-costs/) - **Tech Lvl: 5/5** - AWS has a free usage tier for hosting static sites, so your monthly cost can come out to <$1.00.
 Scales easily and very robust.
-- [BitBalloon](https://www.bitballoon.com/) - **Tech Lvl: 2/5** - A dumbed-down version of Netlify, drag and drop your files and it compiles them with automatic form handling. $5/month on a custom URL.
+- [BitBalloon](https://www.bitballoon.com/) - **Tech Lvl: 2/5** - Dumbed-down version of Netlify, drag and drop files and it compiles them with automatic form handling. $5/month on a custom URL.
 - [Forge](https://getforge.com/) - **Tech Lvl: 2/5** - Version based history, collaborate, host files from Github, Dropbox, or a .zip folder.
-Easy for inexperienced users.
-- [Nearly Free Speech](https://www.nearlyfreespeech.net/) - **Tech Lvl: 3/5** - More robust than most static site generators, as they handle PHP and SQL, but still host static sites at low prices.
+- [Nearly Free Speech](https://www.nearlyfreespeech.net/) - **Tech Lvl: 3/5** - More robust than most, as they handle PHP and SQL, but still host static sites at low prices.

 ## Paid
-- [Aerobatic](https://www.aerobatic.com) -  **Tech Lvl: 3/5** - A static site host with mandatory wildcard SSL, 500 GB/Month data transfer, and is extremely easy to get started with Jekyll, Hugo, React, Yeoman, Hexo, and, of course, plain HTML.
+- [Aerobatic](https://www.aerobatic.com) -  **Tech Lvl: 3/5** - Mandatory wildcard SSL, 500 GB/Month data transfer, & extremely easy to work with Jekyll, Hugo, React, Yeoman, & Hexo.
 - [Linode](https://www.linode.com/) - **Tech Lvl: 5/5** - Set up and deploy your own linux virtual server.
 For people who know pretty much exactly what they're doing, what they want to do, and how they want to do it.

 ---